yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

 ### Overview of the Community Edition configuration

-The way the community edition is sintalled as an ingress controller is by running the gateways in CE mode (no dashboard configuration), and adding the Tyk K8s controller as a side-car to these pods.
+The way the community edition is installed as an ingress controller is by running the gateways in CE mode (no dashboard configuration), and adding the Tyk K8s controller as a side-car to these pods.
 When an update is detected in the K8s API, all the controllers will convert the ingress spec into an API definition and push it into the gateway via the Gateway REST API.

 This API is *not exposed* outside of the pod, the only way to interact with the gateway REST API is to use the `kubectl port-forward` feature (there is an example of this below).